brentonford/Create-Proxmox-ISO-with-unattended-installation-built-on-macOS-or-Linux/steps/createproxmoxautoinstallisowithanswerincluded/README.md

-Remove any existing ISO files matching `proxmox-ve*auto-from-iso.iso`.
 Run the Proxmox Auto Install Assistant to prepare a new ISO configured to fetch the answer file from the ISO.
-Finally, it renames the newly created ISO file, with `kickstart_{newOsNode.fqn}.iso`.
+Update the ISO owner.